Ms-Bean/IT202-003/proposal.md

  [https://github.com/Spencer-Clarke/IT202-003/pull/91](https://github.com/Spencer-Clarke/IT202-003/pull/91)</p><p>

  [https://github.com/Spencer-Clarke/IT202-003/pull/92](https://github.com/Spencer-Clarke/IT202-003/pull/92)</p></td></tr><tr><td><table><tr><td>F11 - User will be able to clear entire cart via button click (11/29/2021)<tr><td>Status: completed</td></tr><tr><td><img width="100%" src="https://user-images.githubusercontent.com/89927037/143958034-1b260968-18d0-4a53-8e61-b8d567c8e22f.png"><p>Cart after saguaro cactus removed via empty cart button (empty)</td></tr></td></tr></table></td></tr></td></tr></table>
+ - [ ] User will be able to purchase items in their Cart
+    - Create an Orders table (id, user_id, created, total_price, address, payment_method)
+      - Payment method will simply record (Cash, Visa, MasterCard, Amex, etc) We will not be recording CC numbers or anything of that nature, this is just a sample and in real world projects you’d commonly use a third party payment processor
+      - Hint: This must be inserted first before you can insert into the OrderItems table
+    - Create an OrderItems table (id, order_id, product_id, quantity, unit_price)
+      - Hint: This is basically a copy of the data from the Cart table, just persisted as a purchase
+    - Checkout Form
+      - Ask for payment method (Cash, Visa, MasterCard, Amex, etc)
+      - Do not ask for credit card number, this is just a sample
+      - Ask for a numerical value to be entered (this will be a fake payment check to compare against the cart total to determine if the payment succeeds)
+      - Ask for Address/shipping information
+    - User will be asked for their Address for shipping purposes
+      - Address form should validate correctly
+        - Use this as a rough guide (likely you’ll want to prefill some of the data you already have about the user)

+    - Order process:
+      - Calculate Cart Items
+      - Verify the current product price against the Products table
+        - Since our Cart is table based it can be long lived so if a user added a Product at a sale and they attempt to purchase afterwards, it should pull the true Product cost.
+        - You can also show the Cart.unit_price vs Product.unit_price to show a sale or an increase in price
+      - Verify desired product and desired quantity are still available in the Products table
+        - Users can’t purchase more than what’s in stock
+        - Show an error message and prevent order from going through if something isn’t available
+        - Let the user update their cart and try again
+        - Clearly show what the issue is (which product isn’t available, how much quantity is available if the cart exceeds it)
+      - Make an entry into the Orders table
+      - Get last Order ID from Orders table
+      - Copy the cart details into the OrderItems tables with the Order ID from the previous step
+      - Update the Products table Stock for each item to deduct the Ordered Quantity
+      - Clear out the user’s cart after successful order
+      - Redirect user to Order Confirmation Page
+  - [ ] Order Confirmation Page
+    - Show the entire order details from the Order and OrderItems table (similar to cart)
+    - Displays a Thank you message
+  - [ ] User will be able to see their Purchase History
+    - For now limit to 10 most recent orders
+    - A list item can be clicked to view the full details in the Order Details Page (similar to Order Confirmation Page except no “Thank you” message)
+  - [ ] Store Owner will be able to see all Purchase History
+    - For now limit to 10 most recent orders
+    - A list item can be clicked to view the full details in the Order Details Page (similar to Order Confirmation Page except no “Thank you” message)

 - Milestone 3
+   - [ ] User will be able to purchase items in their Cart
+    - Create an Orders table (id, user_id, created, total_price, address, payment_method)
+      - Payment method will simply record (Cash, Visa, MasterCard, Amex, etc) We will not be recording CC numbers or anything of that nature, this is just a sample and in real world projects you’d commonly use a third party payment processor
+      - Hint: This must be inserted first before you can insert into the OrderItems table
+    - Create an OrderItems table (id, order_id, product_id, quantity, unit_price)
+      - Hint: This is basically a copy of the data from the Cart table, just persisted as a purchase
+    - Checkout Form
+      - Ask for payment method (Cash, Visa, MasterCard, Amex, etc)
+      - Do not ask for credit card number, this is just a sample
+      - Ask for a numerical value to be entered (this will be a fake payment check to compare against the cart total to determine if the payment succeeds)
+      - Ask for Address/shipping information
+    - User will be asked for their Address for shipping purposes
+      - Address form should validate correctly
+        - Use this as a rough guide (likely you’ll want to prefill some of the data you already have about the user)

+    - Order process:
+      - Calculate Cart Items
+      - Verify the current product price against the Products table
+        - Since our Cart is table based it can be long lived so if a user added a Product at a sale and they attempt to purchase afterwards, it should pull the true Product cost.
+        - You can also show the Cart.unit_price vs Product.unit_price to show a sale or an increase in price
+      - Verify desired product and desired quantity are still available in the Products table
+        - Users can’t purchase more than what’s in stock
+        - Show an error message and prevent order from going through if something isn’t available
+        - Let the user update their cart and try again
+        - Clearly show what the issue is (which product isn’t available, how much quantity is available if the cart exceeds it)
+      - Make an entry into the Orders table
+      - Get last Order ID from Orders table
+      - Copy the cart details into the OrderItems tables with the Order ID from the previous step
+      - Update the Products table Stock for each item to deduct the Ordered Quantity
+      - Clear out the user’s cart after successful order
+      - Redirect user to Order Confirmation Page
+  - [ ] Order Confirmation Page
+    - Show the entire order details from the Order and OrderItems table (similar to cart)
+    - Displays a Thank you message
+  - [ ] User will be able to see their Purchase History
+    - For now limit to 10 most recent orders
+    - A list item can be clicked to view the full details in the Order Details Page (similar to Order Confirmation Page except no “Thank you” message)
+  - [ ] Store Owner will be able to see all Purchase History
+    - For now limit to 10 most recent orders
+    - A list item can be clicked to view the full details in the Order Details Page (similar to Order Confirmation Page except no “Thank you” message)
 - Milestone 4
+  - [ ] User can set their profile to be public or private (will need another column in Users table)
+    - If public, hide email address from other users
+  - [ ] User will be able to rate a product they purchased
+    - Create table called Ratings (id, product_id, user_id, rating, comment, created)
+    - 1-5 rating
+    - Text Comment (use TEXT data type in sql)
+    - Must be done on the Product Details Page
+    - Ratings and Rating Comments will be visible on the Product Details page
+      - Show the latest 10 reviews
+      - Paginate anything beyond 10
+    - Show the average rating on the Product Details Page
+  - [ ] User’s Purchase History Changes
+    - Filter by date range
+    - Filter by category
+    - Sort by total, date purchased, etc
+    - Add pagination
+      - Any filter/sort applied must be followed during the pagination process
+    - Store Owner Purchase History Changes
+    - Filter by Date Range
+    - Filter by Category
+    - Sort by total, date purchased, etc
+    - Add pagination
+      - Any filter/sort applied must be followed during the pagination process
+    - The result page should show the accurate total price of the combined search results (i.e., if just 3 records show each of $25, it should show $75 total for this view)
+    - Add pagination to Shop Page (and any other product lists not yet mentioned)
+  - [ ] Store Owner will be able to see all products out of stock
+    - This will be added as a filter to their product list page from Milestone 2
+    - Pagination should account for this new filter
+    - Recommended to have the filter applied as a given value (i.e., where quantity is <= value)
+    - User can sort products by average rating on the Shop Page
+      - Hint: may want to add an “average rating” field to the Products table and update this value any time a new rating is given for the product

 ### Intructions
 #### Don't delete this
 1. Pick one project type